alanretubis/alanretubis/README.md

-# Hey 👋 How are you?
+# Hi! 👋 How are you?

 I'm Alan.
 Welcome to my github profile.